Castellón de la Plana – Estadi Castalia

 Work in progress – Building continues on the Estadio Castalia in 1944

-The city chose a site close to the Rio Seco, a kilometre or so north of the city centre.
-Work started in March 1943, but was hampered by the fact that so much work was required to level the site.
-The 25,000 capacity stadium was built in a horse-shoe configuration and featured an athletics track, and unusually, basketball and handball courts behind the goals.
+The city chose a site for the new stadium near the Rio Seco, approximately a kilometre north of the city centre.
+Work started in March 1943, but was hindered by the fact that so much work was required to level the site.
+The 25,000-capacity stadium was built in a horseshoe configuration and featured an athletics track as well as basketball and handball courts behind the goals.
 A single tier of terracing swept from the north to the south side of the stadium, where a cantilevered cover was erected over the stadium’s only significant bank of seats.
-There was a very narrow line of seats under an equally narrow propped cover on the north side, but blink and you would miss them.
+There was a very narrow line of seats under an equally narrow propped cover on the north side, but blink, and you would miss them.
 A smaller curved terrace stood at the east end of the ground.
-However, the stadium’s stand out feature was the Marathon Tower that stood over 40 metres in height at the west end of the ground.
-The Stadium was named the Estadio Castalia, after the mythical Greek nymph, which was rather appropriate as it was handed over to the Frente de Juventudes, or youth movement on completion.
+However, the stadium’s standout feature was the Marathon Tower that stood over 40 metres in height at the west end of the ground.
+The Stadium was named Estadio Castalia, after the mythical Greek nymph, which was rather appropriate as it was handed over to the Frente de Juventudes, or youth movement, upon completion.
 It was inaugurated on 4 November 1944 when Castellón played Atlético Madrid (Neé Aviación) under the watchful eye of General Moscardó.
-As tenants, Castellón chose to play on at Sequiol for a few more years, only using the new stadium when a big team came to town.
-The last match at the old Campo de Sequiol was on 2 November 1947, when Castellón lost 0-2 to Málaga.
-The club then became permanent residents of the Estadio Castalia, where they would remain for the next 40 years

 Castellon250611a

 Regrettably, by the time Castalia became the club’s regular venue, it was confined to the second division.
+To add to the sense of decline, Castalia was already beginning to show signs of deminishment when the full-length cantilevered roof on the southern side of the ground was pared back to around a third of its original size.
 It would take another 25 years of toil to get back to the top flight, some of which time was spent in the Tercera.
-Finally, at the end of the 1971-72 season, Castellón and Castalia were back in La Primera, thanks to a last day win over Racing Santander.
-The following 72-73 season will go down in the club’s annuls as probably its greatest.
-Not only did they manage to finish fifth in the league, the club reached its first, and lets be frank, likely to be its only final of the cup.
-Guided by Real Madrid loanee Vicente Del Bosque, Castellón put up a creditable performance, losing 0-2 to Athletic Club at the Bernabéu.
+Finally, at the end of the 1971-72 season, Castellón and Castalia were back in La Primera, thanks to a last-day win over Racing Santander.
+The following 1972-73 season will go down in the club’s annals as probably its greatest.
+Not only did they manage to finish fifth in the league, but the club also reached its first, and let’s be frank, likely its only Copa del Rey final.
+Guided by Real Madrid loanee Vicente Del Bosque, Castellón dispatched Real Valladolid, Valencia, Real Betis, and Sporting Gijón on the way to the final, where they put up a creditable performance, but eventually lost 0-2 to Athletic Club at the Bernabéu.

-With Del Bosque back at his parent club, Castellón struggled during the 1973-74 season, finishing 16th in a tight division, but was ultimately relegated back to La Segunda.
-There followed a period of mid-table finishes before La Segunda title was won for a second time in 1981.
-Once again it was a short stay and 12 months later Castellón returned to the second division.
+With Del Bosque back at his parent club, Castellón struggled during the 1973-74 season, finishing 16th in a tight division, and was relegated back to La Segunda.
+A period of mid-table finishes followed, before La Segunda title was won for a second time in 1981.
+Once again, it was a short stay and 12 months later, Castellón returned to the second division.
 By now, the Estadio Castalia was showing its age.
-The municipality had taken over ownership and the once full length cover had been shorn of its wings.
-In dire need of a new stadium, the municipality took the decision to rebuild Castalia and looked to Barcelona and the Mini Estadi for inspiration.
+The municipality had taken over ownership, and the once full-length cover had been shorn of its wings.
+In dire need of a new stadium, the city council decided to rebuild Castalia, drawing inspiration from Barcelona’s Mini Estadi.
 The old stadium was given a grand send-off when Castellón beat Recreativo Huelva 5-1 on 11 May 1986.
+The new stadium would not be complete for another year, so the club spent a season by the sea.
+Grao de Castellón, to be precise and the minuscule Campo de San Pedro.

 search previous next tag category expand menu location phone mail time cart zoom edit close